Skip to main content

 What Is the Impact of First Pass Metabolism on Hormonal Efficacy?

-The concept of is central to understanding the limitations of oral hormone administration.
+The concept of first-pass metabolism is central to understanding the limitations of oral hormone administration.
 When a hormone is swallowed, it is absorbed from the gut and transported directly to the liver via the portal vein.
 The liver, your body’s primary detoxification organ, immediately begins to break down the hormone.

 This metabolic process can significantly reduce the amount of active hormone that reaches the systemic circulation.
 For example, oral estradiol is largely converted into estrone, a weaker form of estrogen with a different profile of effects.
 This hepatic alteration necessitates the use of higher oral doses to achieve a therapeutic effect, which in turn places a greater metabolic burden on the liver.